cardano-foundation/CIPs/CIP-0118/README.md

 As such, some kind of secondary networking is necessary to distribute these incomplete transactions to the counterparties who can complete them.
 That is: this proposal only addresses part of the intent-settlement problem, not the intent-processing problem.

-The author’s belief is that this is the right way to go because off-chain intent-processing systems are superior for the reasons discussed in CPS-???.
+The author’s belief is that this is the right way to go because off-chain intent-processing systems are superior for the reasons discussed in CPS-0015.

 #### Whither intents?